pepipe/books-sdk/README.md

 This should be enough to build BooksSDK dll.
 Inside <project root>/cmake-build-<debug|release> there's a dll file.
 Rename it to from libBooksSDK.dll to BooksSDK.dll.

+## Project setup build for Android - Windows
+1. Install Android NDK, version used was 28.0.12916984
+2. In CLion configure Toolchain to use
+   1. C Compiler: < ndk >/toolchains/llvm/prebuilt/windows-x86_64/bin/aarch64-linux-android35-clang
+   2. C++ Compiler: < ndk >/toolchains/llvm/prebuild/windows-x86_64/bin/aarch64-linux-android35-clang++
+3. Configure CMake to use the Android toolchain
+   1. Set toolchain to the one configured in 2.
+   2. Add this to CMake options (setup to build as lib and android): -DLIB=1 -DANDROID=1
+   3. If debug add this to the beginning of CMake options: -DCMAKE_BUILD_TYPE=Debug

+## Project setup build for Android - MacOs
+1. Install Android NDK (version 28.0.1291694).
+Easiest ways is to install Android Studio.
+2. In CLion configure Toolchain to use
+   1. C Compiler: /Users/< macos user >/Library/Android/sdk/ndk/28.0.12916984/toolchains/llvm/prebuilt/darwin-x86_64/clang
+   2. C++ Compiler: /Users/< macos user >/Library/Android/sdk/ndk/28.0.12916984/toolchains/llvm/prebuilt/darwin-x86_64/clang++
+3. Configure CMake to use the Android toolchain
+   1. Set toolchain to the one configured in 2.
+   2. Add this to CMake options (setup to build as lib and android): -DLIB=1 -DANDROID=1 -DCMAKE_TOOLCHAIN_FILE=/Users/< macos user >/Library/Android/sdk/ndk/28.0.12916984/build/cmake/android.toolchain.cmake -DANDROID_ABI=arm64-v8a
+   3. If debug add this to the beginning of CMake options: -DCMAKE_BUILD_TYPE=Debug